Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: Conclusions

 \section{Conclusions}

-This paper concerned a partially linear semiparametric regression model with an unknown regression coefficient and an unknown nonparametric function.
+This paper focuses on a partially linear semiparametric regression model with an unknown regression coefficient and an unknown nonparametric function.
 Specifically, we proposed a PLS method to estimate and select the regression coefficient.
-We showed that the oracle property of proposed PLS can be easily followed from some existing works in the literature.
-For practical implementation, this paper technically employed an efficient SSNAL method which is different to almost all the existing approaches in the sense that we targeted to the corresponding dual problem.
-What's more, a semismooth Newton algorithm was used to solve the resulting strongly semismooth nonlinear system involved per-iteration by making full use of the structure of lasso.
-Finally, we tested the algorithm and did performance comparison with ADMM by using some random synthetic data and real data.
-The comparison results demonstrated that the PLS is very effective and the performance of the proposed SSNAL is highly efficient.
+We showed that the oracle property of the proposed PLS can be easily followed from some existing works.
+For practical implementation, this paper technically employed an efficient SSNAL method, which differs from almost all existing approaches by targeting the corresponding dual problem.
+Additionally, a semismooth Newton algorithm was used to solve the strongly semismooth nonlinear system involved in each iteration by making full use of the structure of lasso.
+Finally, we tested the algorithm and performed a performance comparison with ADMM with some random synthetic data and real data.
+The comparison results showed that PLS is very effective and the performance of SSNAL is highly efficient.
+This paper currently considers only the adaptive lasso penalty.
+The extensions to other convex or non-convex penalties are highly worthwhile for further research.